piedoom/doomy.org/content/2016-08-25-creating-a-tumblr-bot-with-c-sharp/index.md

-title = "Creating a Tumblr Bot with C#" date = 2016-08-25T01:00:00.007Z author = "doomy" summary = "Use C# and NuGet to create our very own automated Tumblr bot"
+title = "Creating a Tumblr Bot with C#" date = 2016-08-25T01:00:00.007Z author = "doomy" description = "Use C# and NuGet to create our very own automated Tumblr bot"

 [taxonomies]
 tags = ["c#", "tumblr"]